Final report for FW23-412

 Research

-The project supports regional farmers in southern Oregon to expand commercial seed production during times of drought.
-Farmers will learn from peers about non-irrigated farming, local adaptation of heritage grains, and strategies for bed preparation for maximum yield and biomass production.
+The project supported regional farmers in southern Oregon to expand commercial seed production during times of drought.
+Farmers learned from their peers about non-irrigated farming, local adaptation of heritage grains, and strategies for bed preparation for maximum yield and biomass production.

-Each of the three producers will trial four different types of grain: Tibetan Purple Barley, Ukrainkan Wheat, Banatka Wheat, Rouge de Bordeaux Wheat.
-They will prepare one 25 ft bed for each grain crop.
-Each farmer will use a different bed preparation method to trial the grains.
-These methods will vary based on the farm’s scale, soil type and climate conditions as seen in the case study details below.
-All of the beds will be in the field (not high tunnels) and in close proximity to each other, if not adjacent.
-All will be planted at the same time (estimated planting date of mid-November based on precipitation and temperature) and will receive no irrigation.
+Each of the three producers tried four different types of heritage grain cultivation: Tibetan Purple Barley, Ukrainian Wheat, Banatka Wheat, Rouge de Bordeaux Wheat.
+Each farmer prepared one 25 ft bed for each grain crop, but each farmer used a different bed preparation method to trial the grains.
+These methods were impacted by the farm’s scale, soil type and climate conditions as seen in the case study details (included).
+All of the beds were in the field (not in high tunnels) and in close proximity to each other, if not adjacent.
+All the grains were planted at the same time (estimated planting date of mid-November based on precipitation and temperature) and received no irrigation or fertilizer.

-Producer observations will be recorded through written notes on a shared spreadsheet or pictures taken and sent to the PI.
-In particular, producers will note rates of lodging amongst the four different grain types.
-The greater the rate of lodging, the more challenging the grain will be to harvest and thresh.
+Producer observations were also recorded through written notes.
+In particular, producers noted rates of lodging amongst the four different grain types.
+The greater the rate of lodging, means the more challenging the grain is to harvest and thresh.

-At the end of the season, the producers will use the purchased thresher to separate usable grain from biomass.
-They will calculate both the total yield in weight of each of the four grains, as well as the volume of biomass produced by each crop.
+At the end of the season, the producers used the purchased thresher to separate usable grain from biomass.
+They calculated both the total yield in weight of each of the four grains, as well as the volume of biomass produced by each crop.

 Objective 2: Measure differences in biomass of four different grain crops

-In addition to measuring yield and lodging rates and tendencies, the producers will calculate the total volume of biomass produced by each crop.
+In addition to measuring yield and lodging rates and tendencies, the producers calculated the total volume of biomass produced by each crop.
 Greater biomass production is associated with greater ability to compete with weeds.

 Objective 3: Measure the difference between beds with no-till preparation, mulching and beds prepared with tillage over two growing seasons

-Feral Farm (Applegate, OR) is a four acre seed farm with loamy soils.
+Feral Farm (Applegate, OR) is a four acre seed farm with sandy loam soils.
 Producer Cacia Huff is seeking to add heritage grains into her crop rotation.

-Bed preparation: Producer Huff will till the trialing beds using a walk-behind rototiller and use straw mulch on the beds.
+Bed preparation: Producer Huff will till the trialing beds using a small tractor.

-Hardy Farm (Ashland, OR) is a three acre no-till seed and grain farm with heavy clay soils.
+Hardy Seeds Farm (Ashland, OR) is a three acre no-till seed and grain farm with loamy soils.
 Producer Chris Hardy is seeking to raise grain stock seed for other local producers.

 Bed preparation: Producer Hardy will use no tillage in the trialing beds and use straw mulch on the beds.